 Lean thinking allows businesses to offer the best products and services to their customers while optimising the resources used to develop them.
 This helps bring about customer satisfaction while also saving company money, increasing profitability and reducing pressures, particularly during events such as a global pandemic

 Working in the creative industry is inspiring and rewarding.
 However, the day-to-day reality of running a creative business can sometimes feel a bit overwhelming…after all, good management of time, resources, and finances is as important to the success of the business as its visually stunning products or cutting-edge creative services.

-Avoiding unnecessary costs, not having to work overtime, giving clients high-quality products at the specified deadline — those are some of the points that may immediately come to mind.
-How can one make sure all this is achieved?
+Avoiding overproduction, not having to work overtime, giving clients high-quality products at the specified deadline — those are some of the points that may immediately come to mind.
+How can you make sure this is achieved?
 That’s where lean thinking comes in.

-When properly implemented, the lean philosophy becomes a natural part of your company and helps you to continually improve your business, be more adaptive, get the results while maintaining a positive and efficient working environment.
+When properly implemented, lean thinking becomes a natural part of your company and helps you to continually improve your business, be more adaptive, get the results while maintaining a positive and efficient working environment.
 Be brave replace the normal with a better way of doing things .